 Segavecia – Forlimpopoli

-The Segavecia (old woman) – also known as Segavecchia – is a traditional celebration that takes place from March 15th to 22nd, 2020, in Forlimpopoli, in the province of Forlì-Cesena.
+The Segavecia (old woman) – also known as Segavecchia – is a traditional celebration that takes place in March 2021, in Forlimpopoli, in the province of Forlì-Cesena.

 The tradition dates the origin of the feast during Middle Ages when an old woman was accused of eating meat (violating the Lent fasting) and condemned to be sawn alive.

 To remember this episode, a big puppet made of papier-mache is built, which represents the woman, then they cut it, and the toys and sweets inside it are distributed to the children.